 Learning Fellows are talented Dartmouth undergraduates interested in teaching and education.
 Learning Fellows work directly with Dartmouth professors to enhance and streamline classroom learning environments.
 In class, Learning Fellows help facilitate group problem solving sessions, lead small group dialogues, provide academic support to their peers during lectures and labs, and promote deeper engagement with course material.
 There are several “types” of Learning Fellows on campus, each trained to addressed specific needs of faculty and students.

 - Learning Fellows serve in big and small courses through the College of Arts and Sciences.
 They help facilitate small group activities in class.

 - Social Impact Learning Fellows work with faculty through the Center for Service and help faculty and students make new connections in our local community.
 Read more about our Social Impact Learning Fellows.

-- Media Learning Fellows work with faculty through the Media Production Group (Educational Technologies) and help faculty and students work with digital and online media.
+- Media Fellows work with faculty through the Media Production Group (Educational Technologies) and help faculty and students work with digital and online media.

 In which kinds of courses do Learning Fellows serve?

 Learning Fellows work in courses throughout Dartmouth’s College of Arts and Sciences.
 Typically (but not always), they work in courses with more than 30 enrolled students.
-In Winter 2017, Learning Fellows served in these courses:
+Below is a selection of the courses that have employed Dartmouth Learning Fellows: